-However, in light of the Pandemic’s devastating effects on businesses and the global economy, how is the country’s BPO industry faring?
+However, in light of the Pandemic’s devastating effects on businesses and the global economy, how is the country’s BPO and call center industry faring?

 The Philippines is a hub for call center support operations.
 It has the highest number of call centers globally, with over 10,000 companies operating in the country.
 With such a high concentration of call centers and call center agents, it is no wonder that many Filipinos are employed as customer service representatives.